ContainerSolutions/registry-tooling/README.md

 # secure-kube-reg
-Scripts to get a secure Kubernetes registry up and running.
+Script to get a secure Kubernetes registry up and running.

-Whilst there is an existing module
+Whilst there is an existing [cluster addon to start a registry](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/registry), it suffers from several flaws:

+ - Most importantly, it does not use TLS.
+This means all transfers are unencrypted
+ - Each node has to run an instance of haproxy (the kube-registry-proxy image),
+ - Setting up localhost access requires setting up kubectl to do port forwarding

+Using this script will:

+ - Install a registry on the current cluster with a self-signed certificate
+ - Configure all nodes to access the registry via TLS
+ - Configure the local machine to access the registry via TLS
+ - Use NodePorts to avoid the need to run haproxy

+It will not currently configure a storage backend; please take a look at the config files to see how to do this.

+The script has been tested with minikube and GCE clusters.

 WARNING: This will do funky stuff like edit /etc/hosts.
 It will warn before doing this, but please be aware that it could break things.
 If you want to get a secure registry running on existing cluster already handling load, I suggest you look at what the scripts do and run the steps manually.

-Note that the scripts will target whichever cluster `kubectl` currently points at.

 ## Usage

-Assuming you have minikube or similar up and running, try:
+The scripts will target whichever cluster `kubectl` currently points at.
+Assuming your cluster is up-and-running, try:

 ```
 $ sudo ./start-registry.sh